Hit Enter to search or Esc key to close

 Amazingly, chimpanzee trekking presents a great opportunity to all nature lovers on Uganda safaris to enjoy a close encounter with chimpanzees right in the wild.
 This is a distinct experience unlike while you are at the zoo.
 Chimpanzees are unique primates on earth and they share over 98.7% of their DNA with humans and an encounter with them for 1 hour allows you make comparisons between humans and these apes.

 Chimpanzees live in communities of up to 100 individuals and in average, 18 chimpanzees per chimp community.
-Kibale National Park protects mainly the Eastern chimpanzees and while on Uganda safaris, it is one spot to consider visiting especially while on Mgahinga gorilla safari or gorilla trekking safari to Bwindi Impenetrable National Park.
+Kibale National Park protects mainly the Eastern chimpanzees and while on Uganda safaris, it is one spot to consider visiting especially while on a gorilla safari to Mgahinga and Bwindi Impenetrable National Park.

 Quick Info About Chimpanzees